spacetelescope/jwst/docs/jwst/datamodels/structure.rst

 serializes the asdf tree and writes it to the asdf extension.

-Items within a model are accessed as attribute, that is, with dot motation.
+Items within a model are accessed as attribute, that is, with dot notation.
 The code which handles getting and setting attributes is found in properties.py.
 Datamodels distinguishes between items at the endpoints of the asdf tree and subtrees within the asdf tree.
 The former are returned as scalars or numpy arrays, depending on whether